Graduate Student Research Grant

 The APMS GSRG was renamed to the Michael D. Netherland GSRG in 2019 to honor the technical accomplishments and unique character of our friend and colleague, Dr. Michael D. Netherland.
 Mike had unrivaled passion for the science and practice of aquatic plant management.
 He trained under some of the discipline’s most productive scientists.
 He worked in government research, academia, and private industry; providing him a great perspective on partnership and joint success.
 He studied all aspects of aquatic plant management including diverse collaborations examining basic biology, ecology, and genetics.

-The Michael D. Netherland Graduate Student Research Grant is currently accepting applications for 2022.
+The Michael D. Netherland Graduate Student Research Grant will be accepting applications for 2026 beginning late 2025.

 Grant Objectives